Abstract GStreamer pipeline visualization showing hardware-accelerated video processing stages on Jetson

 What is NVMM memory in GStreamer on Jetson?

-How do I enable GStreamer debug logs?
+How do I enable GStreamer debug logs to diagnose pipeline issues?

-Set GST_DEBUG=3 for general logs: GST_DEBUG=3 gst-launch-1.0 ....
-For element-specific: GST_DEBUG=nvvidconv:5,nvinfer:4.
-For a visual pipeline graph: export GST_DEBUG_DUMP_DOT_DIR=/tmp, run the pipeline, then convert with dot -Tpng /tmp/*.dot -o pipeline.png.
+Set GST_DEBUG=3 for general debug info: GST_DEBUG=3 gst-launch-1.0 ....
+For element-specific logs: GST_DEBUG=nvvidconv:5,nvinfer:4.
+To generate a pipeline graph: export GST_DEBUG_DUMP_DOT_DIR=/tmp, run the pipeline, then convert the .dot file with 'dot -Tpng /tmp/*.dot -o pipeline.png'.
+The graph shows all elements, caps, and buffer flows.